 Mimi Soft is an instant classic.
-Its shape is splendidly simple, and your color options are great (why don’t more vibrators come in black?)
-I love that it’s great for both broad and direct stimulation, so it’s a great choice if you love both, or if you’re still learning about your body.
-Its silicone is quite smooth, like the river pebble it resembles.
+Its shape is splendidly simple, and your color options are terrific (why don’t more vibrators come in black?)
+I love that it’s perfect for both broad and direct stimulation, so it’s a great choice if you love both, or if you’re still learning about your body.
+Mimi Soft’s silicone is quite smooth, like the river pebble it resembles.

-For clarity, Je Joue has two models of this toy: the Mimi and the Mimi Soft.
+For clarity, English toymaker Je Joue has two models of this toy: the Mimi Classic and the Mimi Soft.
 Mine is the latter.
 The difference is that Mimi Soft has a thicker layer of silicone and a hollow, flexible tip.
-On the regular Mimi, the tip ends where the plastic surrounding the inner mechanics does.
-It’s not a dramatic difference, but I imagine the extra silicone on the Soft may swallow some of the vibration.
+On the Classic, the tip ends where the plastic surrounding the inner mechanics does.
+It’s not a dramatic difference, but I imagine the extra silicone on the Mimi Soft may swallow some of the vibration.

 The fact that the same motor is used across their whole line is smart, because if you’re into it, you can collect other shapes with confidence.
 My one issue with this motor?
 It ain’t exactly quiet.
 Sometimes I’m so distracted by the sound I have to smother it with a pillow.
 The sound is much softer once it’s pressed against the body, but still.

 Mimi Soft is excellent for vulvas, but its versatile shape means you can use it on basically any erogenous zone.
 If you have a penis, you can lay its flat side on the balls, or its tip at the frenulum.
 Hold it at someone’s perineum while you go down on them.
 Nipple stim?
 Of course!
 You really can’t go wrong.